microsoft/genaiscript/THIRD_PARTY_LICENSES.md

  - docker-modem@5.0.3
  - dockerode@4.0.2

-These packages each contain the following license and notice below:
+These packages each contain the following license:

 Apache License
                            Version 2.0, January 2004